READING July, 2018

 I have no recollection of ever having bought this book.
 But there it was, in one of the book shelves at home.
 I do remember having read one of her books earlier.
 It was The Handmaid’s Tale.
 The Sci-Fi was OK, but not great.
 Now I had been lazy and had not arranged for the next book in time.
 So, it had to be either Moral Disorder or nothing.

-It is a collection of short stories that seem like a mosaic.
-A mosaic that could fit together to tell a family story
+The collection of short stories seem like a mosaic.
+A mosaic that could fit together to tell a family story over

-over a span of several decades.
-This is strange because no two stories share the same character or place.
+a span of several decades.
+The twist is that no two stories share the same character or place.
 Neither is the chronology in order.
 The resulting effect is quite interesting.

 I had to struggle through the very first piece - The Bad News.
 Every now and then the narrative slips into incoherence.
 But then, after having read rest of the book, my interest was piqued enough to make me reread the first story.
 This time the piece turned out to be a gem.
 I realized that the occasional slide of the narrative into fantasy was beautifully used to deepen the reality.
 A nice book!